simple-icons/simple-icons/CONTRIBUTING.md

 1. Remove all colors.
 The icon should be monochromatic.
 1. Export the icon as an SVG.

+Some icons can't be easily converted to a monochromatic version due to colour changes, shadows, or other effects.
+For such cases the addition of gaps is the recommended approach, with a preferred width of 0.5px.
+In some situations a different gap may be required, but that will be determined on a per-case basis.

 ### 3. Optimize the Icon

 All icons in Simple Icons have been optimized with the [SVGO tool](https://github.com/svg/svgo).
 This can be done in one of two ways: